Important: #105310 - Create CHAR and BINARY as fixed-length columns

 More hints for fixed-length CHAR columns

-• Ensure to write fixed-length values for CHAR (non-space characters), for example use hash algorithms which produce fixed-length hash identifier values.
+• Ensure that stored values are fixed-length (non-space characters), for example by using hash algorithms that produce fixed-length identifiers.

-• Ensure to use query statements to trim OR rightPad the value within WHERE, HAVING or SELECT operations, when values are not guaranteed to contain fixed-length values.
+• Ensure that query statements use trim or rightPad within WHERE, HAVING or SELECT operations when values are not guaranteed to be fixed-length.

-Example of difference in behaviour of fixed-length CHAR types
+Example of differences in behaviour of fixed-length CHAR types

 Example ext_tables.sql defining a fixed-length tt_content field